-A nominee that receives the affirmative vote of a plurality of the issued and outstanding shares of the Company's common stock, represented in person or by proxy at the meeting and entitled to vote thereon, will be elected as a director.
+Nominees that receive the affirmative vote of a plurality of the votes cast by the holders of the issued and outstanding shares of the Company's common stock, represented in person or by proxy at the meeting and entitled to vote thereon, will be elected as a director.

-THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEE LISTED ABOVE.
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEES LISTED ABOVE.